carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   4. An Amazon S3 bucket in the us-east-1 Region hosts the static website content of a company.
 The content is made available through an Amazon CloudFront origin pointing to that bucket.
 A second copy of the bucket is created in the ap-southeast-1 Region using cross-region replication.
 The chief solutions architect wants a solution that provides greater availability for the website.
 Which combination of actions should be taken to increase availability?
      - You can set up CloudFront with origin failover for scenarios that require high availability.
 To get started, you create an origin group with two origins: a primary and a secondary.
 If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.
   5. A company runs a dynamic website that is hosted on an on-premises server in the United States.
 The company is expanding to Europe and is investigating how they can optimize the performance of the website for European users.
 The website’s backed must remain in the United States.
 The company requires a solution that can be implemented within a few days.
 Best Practice => A custom origin can point to an on-premises server and CloudFront is able to cache content for dynamic websites.
 Additionally, connections are routed from the nearest Edge Location to the user across the AWS global network.
 If the on-premises server is connected via a Direct Connect (DX) link this can further improve performance.
+  6. An application generates **unique files** that are returned to customers after they submit requests to the application.
+The application uses an Amazon CloudFront distribution for sending the files to customers.
+The company wishes to reduce data transfer costs without modifying the application.
+How can this be accomplished?
+     - Use Lambda@Edge to compress the files as they are sent to users
+     - Using caching capabilities on the CloudFront is not an valid option as the files are unique and will not be cached.

 #### Restricting Access to CloudFront: (Pre-)Signed URL or (Pre-)Signed Cookies